Mayur-Palavalli/Mayur_Portfolio/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/MDQ9KzBqOQM" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

-A funny box that closes itself when you try to open it.
-When the switch is flipped, a motor turns a claw that pops out of the lid to flip the switch back and then returns back inside.
+I made a "useless box" for my starter project.
+This is a box that closes itself when you try to open it.
+When the switch on top is flipped, it triggers a small hook to pop out of the lid and flip back the switch before returning inside.
+The box is powered by three AAA batteries which are connected to a motor.
+The motor is connected to a circuit which consists of two resistors, a toggle switch, a button switch, and an LED.
+The turns red when the switch is flipped and green when the hook flips the switch back.

+The toughest part of building this box was soldering all the components to the circuit without damaging other parts or creating a short circuit.
+I even had to re-solder many times to get the circuit to work since solder needs to be done correctly in order to allow electricity to pass.
+When the circuit finally worked, it was only a matter of putting the rest of the components together which was quite simple.